unoplatform/uno/doc/articles/contributing/guidelines/breaking-changes.md

 ### Restoring cross-platform compatibility - ok, but discuss with core team

 In some cases, Uno's existing API is close to UWP, but not identical.
-(Hypothetical xample: a property with type `DependencyObject[]` on Uno, but type `IList<DependencyObject>` on UWP.)
+(Hypothetical example: a property with type `DependencyObject[]` on Uno, but type `IList<DependencyObject>` on UWP.)
 This is mostly the case for older code that was written before the use of [generated `NotImplemented` stubs](../../uno-development/uno-internals-overview.md#generated-notimplemented-stubs) and the `PackageDiff` tool, which act in combination to prevent these kinds of errors when implementing new features.

 In these cases, we do want to align Uno with UWP, even at the expense of a breaking change.
 However, we tend to be more careful with when we merge these changes, compared to other bugfixes.
 We prefer to 'batch' many such breaking changes into a single stable release cycle, rather than wear out consumers' patience with a steady trickle of breaking changes each release.